dzivkovi/mock-api/docs/analysis/findings/06_mcp-office-setup-instructions.md

 **VS Code: Select MCP Server**
 - Use "teamcenter" server (not "teamcenter-kb-legacy")
-- Server should show `'Teamcenter-KB-Auth'` in logs
+- Server should show `'Teamcenter'` in logs

 ### 4. Path Format Notes